Mas-Tool/ember-pod-states-resolver/README.md

 app/contacts-loading/template.hbs
 app/contacts-error/template.hbs
 ```
-##### After installing the ember-pod-state-resolver you can have it structured like this:
+##### After installing the ember-pod-states-resolver you can have it structured like this:
 ```
 app/
 app/contacts